Titanoboa: Habitat

 Due to the warm and humid greenhouse climate of the Paleocene, the region of what is now Cerrejón was a coastal plain covered by wet, tropical forests with large river systems, which were inhabited by various freshwater animals.
-Among the native reptiles are three different genera of dyrosaurs, crocodylomorphs that survived the KPG extinction event independently from modern crocodilians.
+Among the native reptiles are three different genera of dyrosaurs, which are crocodylomorphs that survived the KPG extinction event independently from modern crocodilians.
 The genera that coexisted alongside Titanoboa included the large, slender-snouted Acherontisuchus, the medium-sized but broad-headed Anthracosuchus, and the relatively small Cerrejonisuchus.
 Turtles also thrived in the tropical wetlands of Paleocene Colombia, giving rise to several species of considerable size such as Cerrejonemys and Carbonemys.

 The rainforests of the Cerrejón Formation mirror modern tropical forests in regard to which families make up most of the vegetation, but unlike modern tropical forests, these Paleocene forests had fewer species.
-Although this low diversity possibly was a result of the wetland nature of the depositional environment, samples from other localities in the same timeframe suggest that all of the forests that arose shortly following the Cretaceous-Paleogene mass extinction were of similar composition.
+Although this low species diversity was possibly a result of the wetland nature of the depositional environment, samples from other localities in the same timeframe suggest that all of the forests that arose shortly following the Cretaceous-Paleogene mass extinction were of similar composition.
 This indicates that the low plant diversity of the time was a direct result of the mass extinction preceding it.
 Plants found in these Paleocene forests include the floating fern Salvinia and various genera of Zingiberales and Araceae.